Star Attractions To Visiting The Vatican City

 One of the best things about Visiting the Vatican City by rail is that it allows you to see virtually all the essential sights in the Vatican.

-Vatican Museums feature a systematically arrangement display designed by Popes Clement XIV and Pius VI from 1769 to 1799.
+Vatican Museums feature a systematic arrangement display designed by Popes Clement XIV and Pius VI from 1769 to 1799.
 These galleries are a treasure-trove of significant pieces and highlighting just a few is very difficult!
 Each has something unique to offer:

 - Sala a Croce Greca holds richly decorated red porphyry sarcophagi of Constantine’s daughter, Constantia, and his mother